keras-team/keras-io/guides/md/intro_to_keras_for_researchers.md

 ---
 ## End-to-end experiment example 1: variational autoencoders.

-Here are some of things you've learned so far:
+Here are some of the things you've learned so far:

 - A `Layer` encapsulates a state (created in `__init__` or `build`) and some computation (defined in `call`).